OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 provider: AndroidKeyStore1.0 (Android KeyStore security provider)
 ```

 For some applications that support older versions of Android (e.g.: only used Pre Android Nougat), bundling an up-to-date library may be the only option.
 Spongy Castle (a repackaged version of Bouncy Castle) is a common choice in these situations.
 Repackaging is necessary because Bouncy Castle is included in the Android SDK.
 The latest version of [Spongy Castle](https://rtyley.github.io/spongycastle/ "Spongy Castle") likely fixes issues encountered in the earlier versions of [Bouncy Castle](https://www.cvedetails.com/vulnerability-list/vendor_id-7637/Bouncycastle.html "CVE Details Bouncy Castle") that were included in Android.
-Note that the Bouncy Castle libraries packed with Android are often not as complete as their counterparts from the legion of the Bouncy Castle.
+Note that the Bouncy Castle libraries packed with Android are often not as complete as their counterparts from the [legion of the Bouncy Castle](https://www.bouncycastle.org/java.html "Bouncy Castle in Java").
 Lastly: bear in mind that packing large libraries such as Spongy Castle will often lead to a multidexed Android application.

 Apps that target modern API levels, went through the following changes:
-- For Android Nougat and above:
+- For Android Nougat (7.0) and above [the Android Developer blog shows that](https://android-developers.googleblog.com/2016/06/security-crypto-provider-deprecated-in.html "Security provider Crypto deprecated in Andorid N"):
   - It is recommended to stop specifying a security provider.
 Instead, always use a patched security provider.
   - The support for the `Crypto` provider has dropped and the provider is deprecated.
   - There is no longer support for `SHA1PRNG` for secure random, but instead the runtime provides an instance of `OpenSSLRandom`.
-- For Android Oreo (8.1) and above  The [Developer Documentation](https://developer.android.com/about/versions/oreo/android-8.1 "Cryptography updates") shows that:
+- For Android Oreo (8.1) and above the [Developer Documentation](https://developer.android.com/about/versions/oreo/android-8.1 "Cryptography updates") shows that:
-  - Conscrypt, known as `AndroidOpenSSL`, is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`and  `Signature:NONEWITHECDSA`.
+  - Conscrypt, known as `AndroidOpenSSL`, is preferred above using Bouncy Castle and it has new implementations: `AlgorithmParameters:GCM` , `KeyGenerator:AES`, `KeyGenerator:DESEDE`, `KeyGenerator:HMACMD5`, `KeyGenerator:HMACSHA1`, `KeyGenerator:HMACSHA224`, `KeyGenerator:HMACSHA256`, `KeyGenerator:HMACSHA384`, `KeyGenerator:HMACSHA512`, `SecretKeyFactory:DESEDE`, and `Signature:NONEWITHECDSA`.
   - You should not use the `IvParameterSpec.class` anymore for GCM, but use the `GCMParameterSpec.class` instead.
-  - Sockets have changed from `OpenSSLSocketImpl` to `ConscryptFileDescriptorSocket` and `ConscryptEngineSocket`.
+  - Sockets have changed from `OpenSSLSocketImpl` to `ConscryptFileDescriptorSocket`, and `ConscryptEngineSocket`.
   - `SSLSession` with null parameters give an NPE.
   - You now have to have large enough arrays as inputbytes for generating a key.
   - if a Socket read is interrupted, you get an `SocketException`.